 Often, folks have little time available, so being straight forward and clear is important.

 If who You are approaching sees You while You are walking towards him/her from a distance where You are too far to speak, is important to greet him/her with your hand - this way You will convey that You are friendly and avoid being perceived as a potential danger.
 You absolutely don't want the person You are approaching to think "Who is this walking towards me and what does it want from me?!".
 You want to be perceived as a friendly person.
 Do your best and You will be rewarded with a ride! ;)

-In this subchapter, part of my hitchhiking tips concerning how to hitchhike effectively, You will learn why preserving your good mood while hitchhiking makes a big difference.
+In this subchapter, part of my hitchhiking tips concerning how to successfully hitchhike, You will learn why preserving your good mood while hitchhiking makes a big difference.